 - ?
 Does it come from a reputable source?

 - ?
 Is it current?

 - ?
 Could it be a scam?

-If you see or hear something you're not sure about, visit our website to ensure you have the facts about the election.
+If you see or hear something you're not sure about, visit the ECQ's Election Facts page to ensure you have the facts about the election.

 Visit ecq.qld.gov.au/electionfacts to learn more.